To utang is human, to bayad is divine.

 5. And lastly, commit to paying for it.

-But it’s your integrity that’s at stake.
-You can easily run away from your money obligations, but who are you kidding?
+It’s your integrity that’s at stake.
+You can easily run away from money obligations, but who are you kidding?
 This kind of negative running-away-from-debts cycle will eventually come right back to you, one way or another.

 Think you got more to add?
 Post this for the utangeros you know!